Corporate Governance

 - An analysis of the Company’s prospects and projects; and

-- A review of feedback obtained from third parties, including advisors (where applicable).
+- A review of feedback obtained from third parties, including advisers (where applicable).

-Informal evaluations of the Chairman, Managing Director and other senior persons individual performance and overall business measures will be undertaken progressively and periodically throughout the financial period.
+Informal evaluations of the Chairman and other senior persons’ individual performance and overall business measures are undertaken progressively and periodically throughout the financial period.

-The Board is aware that the QCA Code recommends that the Board and its committees are evaluated on a yearly basis and, during the year, the Chairman plans to organise for the Directors to carry out their own assessment of the Board’s performance.
+The Board is aware that the Code recommends that the Board and its committees are evaluated on a yearly basis and, during the year, the Chairman encourages the Directors to carry out their own assessment of the Board’s performance.
+Having been through a period of change of management and strategy, ECR has yet to carry out a formal assessment of Board effectiveness and the Board will keep this under consideration and put in procedures when it is felt appropriate.

 Principle 9